xianghancui/Xianghan-Cui-HomePage/index.md

 **By analysing 125 them, we found that the distribution of their luminosity follows a lognormal form according to several statistical tests.**
 In addition, we tested the validity of the luminosity distribution up to the Macquart relation and found that the lognormal form feature decreases as the uncertainty increases if we injected error into the distance estimation.
 Moreover, we compared the luminosity of these apparent non-repeaters with that of the previously observed 10 repeating FRBs also at low DM, noting that they belong to different lognormal distributions.
-Therefore, from the two different lognormal distributions, different mechanisms and diversity for FRBs can be implied
+Therefore, from the two different lognormal distributions, different mechanisms and diversity for FRBs can be implied.

 <p align="center">